Lejondary/basic-botch/README.md

 Built using the Discord library, discord.py, utilizing the Discord API.
 `https://discordpy.readthedocs.io/en/stable/`

-Python 3.10.8 is currently supported.
+Python 3.10.8 and higher is currently supported.

 ## Installation